dkhex/TTSutil/README.md

 Names of extracted files is contains 4 parts separated by dot:
 `name.GUID.attrtype.extension`

-You can create new file or delete existing and it will be applied to object's attribute by GUID and corresponding attribute type.
+You can create new file or delete existing, and it will be applied to object's attribute by GUID and corresponding attribute type.

 ## Usage